Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :resjson str net_profit_or_loss: The net profit/loss from this action denoted in profit currency.
    :resjson int time: The timestamp this action took place in.
    :resjson bool is_virtual: A boolean denoting whether this is a virtual action.
 Virtual actions are special actions that are created to make accounting for crypto to crypto trades possible.
 For example, if you sell BTC for ETH a virtual trade to sell BTC for EUR and then a virtual buy to buy BTC with EUR will be created.
    :resjson object cost_basis: An object describing the cost basis of the event if it's a spend event.
 Contains a boolean attribute ``"is_complete"`` to denoting if we have complete cost basis information for the spent asset or not.
-If not then this means that rotki does not know enough to properly calculate cost basis.
+If not then this means that backend does not know enough to properly calculate cost basis.
 The other attribute is ``"matched_acquisitions"`` a list of matched acquisition events from which the cost basis is calculated.
 Each event has ``"time"``, ``"description"``, ``"location"`` attributes which are self-explanatory.
 Then it also has the ``"amount"`` which is the amount that was acquired in that event and the ``"used_amount"`` which is how much of that is used in this spend action.
 Then there is the ``"rate"`` key which shows the rate in the profit currency with which 1 unit of the asset was acquired at the event.
 And finally the ``"fee_rate"`` denoting how much of the profit currency was paid for each unit of the asset bought.

    :statuscode 200: History processed and returned succesfully
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in.
-   :statuscode 500: Internal Rotki error.
+   :statuscode 500: Internal backend error.

 Export action history to CSV
 ================================